|West Point Mint Facility|

 West Point Mint Facility

-Located near the U.S. Military Academy in New York state, the United States Mint at West Point manufactures the entire family of American
+Located near the U.S. Military Academy in New York, the United States Mint at West Point manufactures the entire family of American Eagle Proof and Uncirculated Coins in gold, silver and platinum.
+The gold coins are manufactured in denominations of one-ounce, half-ounce, quarter-ounce and tenth-ounce.
+Platinum and silver bullion coins are manufactured in the one-ounce denomination.

 Historical Background: The 'Fort Knox of Silver' and the Newest Mint